biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

   CTRL+o
   CTRL+x

-  #Run the module in the background, with singularity and in the local computer:
+  #Run the module in the background, with docker and in the local computer:
-  nextflow run mop_mod.nf -with-singularity -bg -profile local > log_mod.txt
+  nextflow run mop_mod.nf -with-docker -bg -profile local > log_mod.txt

 Results
 ......................